cdon-dev/ma-docs/Product Import/api/price.rst

  	12

 which represents a VAT of 12%.
-The VAT amount must be valid for the VAT identificatiohn number used in desired market.
+The VAT amount must be valid for the VAT identification number used in the desired market.

 Shipping Costs